Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 If you have already paid to have this recall condition corrected you may be eligible to receive reimbursement.

 Requests for reimbursement may include parts and labor.
-Reimbursement may be limited to the amount the repair would have cost if completed by an authorized Daimler TruckseBay North America LLC dealer.
+Reimbursement may be limited to the amount the repair would have cost if completed by an authorized Daimler TruckseBay logo North America LLC dealer.
 The following documentation must be presented to your dealer for consideration for reimbursement.

 Please provide original or clear copies of all receipts, invoices, and repair orders that show: